seanpatton1/hangman/README.md

 - I have created a class of colours to choose from and I have added to the code where required.
 I have referenced [ANSI escape code](https://en.wikipedia.org/wiki/ANSI_escape_code) to get the relevant codes and I have used this as reference throughout.

+- In the initial sections, Cyan and Blue hues were employed for introductory and instructional messages, as well as for indicating difficulty levels.
+Green was chosen to convey correctness or positive outcomes, while red was reserved for signaling incorrect guesses or negative feedback.

 ![ANSI Image](images/colours.png)